 The main distinction between critical illness insurance and life insurance is that critical illness insurance pays you upon diagnosis, not after you die.
 If doctors diagnose you with terminal cancer, life insurance will typically pay your family after you die.
 The expected life insurance payout means you have a financial safety net for your medical expenses and bills.

 If diagnosed with terminal cancer, you can use your expected life insurance payout to fund treatment.
 However, suppose doctors diagnose you with a severe form of cancer, but it isn’t terminal.

 In that case, you may still want to seek special treatment, especially if the national healthcare system doesn’t offer the newest and greatest treatment.
 However, since you will not ultimately die, your life insurance will not help your family pay for your treatment or pay the bills while you can’t work.
 In a situation like this, critical illness insurance would be highly beneficial.

 In most cases, critical illness insurance companies pay you a lump sum of money.
 Because you receive payment upon diagnosis, you get to spend the money as you please.
 You can use the critical illness insurance money for special treatment, childcare, and other miscellaneous expenses.

-Critical illness insurance can play a crucial role in your recovery from cancer or other qualifying illnesses.
+Critical illness insurance and cancer insurance while in Japan can play a crucial role in your recovery from cancer or other qualifying illnesses.
 Stress can take a severe toll on your overall health and be detrimental to your recovery from a disease like cancer.
 By reducing financial stress, critical illness insurance can help you better recover from illness.

 The amount of money you receive from a critical illness insurance policy depends on how much cover you purchase.
 Critical illness cover can range from a few thousand dollars to a few hundred thousand dollars.